N S E W

 is a direction

-Waypoints · Long-haul navigation
+Waypoints · Long-Haul Navigation

 In practice: The final evening is a commitment session.
 Each participant articulates one directional change — not a SMART goal, but a heading.
 Something that will still be true in a year, even if the specific path shifts.